-The City of Winnipeg (City) works closely with the Province of Manitoba’s Hydrologic Forecast Centre to determine the potential impact of high river levels, and uses extensive data modelling to identify properties that may be at risk of flooding.
+We work with the Province of Manitoba to determine the impact of high river levels.
+We use extensive data modelling to identify properties that may be at risk of flooding.

-If you have received a hand-delivered notice from the City stating your property is at risk, you may be directed to build a sandbag dike to protect your home and others against river flooding.
+If your property is at risk of flooding, we will deliver you a notice.
+If you receive this notice, you may have to build a sandbag dike.
+This dike will protect your home and others against river flooding.

-A representative from the City will keep in close contact with you throughout the entire process.
+A City employee will keep in close contact with you throughout the entire process.

 Property owner responsibility

-Who is responsible for building the dike to protect my home?
+Who handles building the dike to protect my home?

 The Secondary Dike By-law authorizes the City and its designated representatives (i.e. City employees or consulting staff retained by the City) to direct property owners to take action to prepare and build a sandbag dike, when there is a significant risk of flooding to their property or others.